 This article looks at campaign medals issued to Indian soldiers for service during the First World War and will help you to interpret the information found on them.
 I have written separate articles on each of the medals and a series of guides to help you research soldiers who served in the Indian Army:

-Indian WW1 Medals
+Indian First World War Medals

 The destruction of Indian First World War service records and medal index cards has meant that a medal is often the only way to build up a picture of a soldier’s military service.
 Large numbers of Indian soldiers were awarded at least two medals, the Victory Medal and British War Medal, for their service in the First World War.
 However, Indian medals are rarely found in complete groups.
-Over the years the medals have become separated, mainly due to following causes:
+Over the years the medals have become separated, mainly due to the following reasons: